2019–20 ECHL season: Postseason

 At the end of the regular season, the top four teams in each division would have qualified for the 2020 Kelly Cup playoffs and be seeded one through four based on highest point total earned in the season.
 However, as the season was cancelled due to the coronavirus pandemic, the playoffs were not held.
 At the time of the cancellation, six teams had already clinched playoff berths: the Allen Americans, Cincinnati Cyclones, Florida Everblades, Newfoundland Growlers, Reading Royals, and South Carolina Stingrays.

 Awards

-Due to the season being cancelled, only individual regular season awards were given as the team-based awards were incomplete.
+Due to the season being abbreviated, only individual regular season awards were given as the team-based awards from the regular season were not awarded, unlike the AHL (which awarded the regular season trophy).